TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_11_Verification_and_Validation.md

 ## Validation Is About Meaning

-Even if engine is correct, business can still be wrong.
+Even when engine is perfect, business can still be wrong.

 Example:
 System says Alice is Active.
 Business says Alice left.

-Engine did what rules said.
+Engine followed rules.
 Rules were wrong.

 Validation asks: